 4. TERMS OF PAYMENT

-(a) The Buyer shall pay for the Goods and Services without deduction at the price agreed plus V.A.T. (where applicable) within 30 days of invoice date, unless otherwise agreed. (b) In the event that any invoice is overdue for payment, the Seller reserves the right to disallow any discount otherwise available to the Buyer, and to charge interest on any overdue payment, in accordance with the latest U.K. legislation. (c) The Seller reserves the right to invoice, and the Buyer agrees to pay for all Goods when ready for shipment, whenever shipment is delayed pursuant to Buyer’s written instruction or for any other reason beyond the Seller’s control.
+(a) The Buyer shall pay for the Goods and Services without deduction at the price agreed plus V.A.T. (where applicable) excluding any insurance costs and any applicable bank, sales, export or import taxes, for which you must pay in addition within 30 days of invoice date, unless otherwise agreed. (b) In the event that any invoice is overdue for payment, the Seller reserves the right to disallow any discount otherwise available to the Buyer, and to charge interest on any overdue payment, in accordance with the latest U.K. legislation. (c) The Seller reserves the right to invoice, and the Buyer agrees to pay for all Goods when ready for shipment, whenever shipment is delayed pursuant to Buyer’s written instruction or for any other reason beyond the Seller’s control.

 The Seller shall endeavour to prepare all shipments so that they will not break, bend, or otherwise deteriorate in transit, but does not guarantee against such damage.
 Unless requested in writing by the Buyer, no shipments are insured by the Seller against damage or loss in transit.
 The Seller will place insurance as nearly as possible in accordance with the Buyer’s written instructions and in such case the Seller acts only as an agent of the Buyer.